 Sadly, Sinclair himself is a passing figure, and much of the fracas is in the background.
 This is still Mank’s story, one that begins and ends on the page.

 Thunder, lightning, blood, fire, religion.

 When it comes to that, the film soars.
-History shows there is no question or anticipation to the question “will he finish the script,” so instead, the story centers on the how and the why.
-Because the why can only be guessed at,the former occupies most of the cinematic real-estate.
+History shows there is no anticipation to the question “will he finish the script,” so instead, the story centers on the how, because the why can only be guessed at.

 MANK is, after all, a picture of a drunken writer trying to meet a deadline.
-Everything else is gravy, but the meat and potatoes are Mank writing, writing, and writing.
+Everything else is gravy, but the meat and potatoes is Mank writing, writing, and writing.
 In between, he holds inscrutable court with Hollywood legends, who’ve passed into the annals of history for everyone but the devoted.
-The dialog is breathless patter, nonstop and filled with industry slang at every corner.
-People have multiple names because a single one is just too common, and MANK expects us to keep up with them all.
+The dialog is breathless patter filled with industry slang at every corner.
+People have multiple pet names because a single one is just too common, and MANK expects us to keep up with them all.

-But amid the cacophony, something else shines through, and that’s Fincher’s nostalgic, almost sentimental streak – something previously unglimpsed in his entire filmography.
-It’s a trait reserved for filmmakers like Ron Howard or Steven Spielberg; maestros interested in preserving the image of a golden period in their memories, but not Fincher.
+But amid the cacophony it’s Fincher’s nostalgic, almost sentimental streak that surprises.
+It’s something previously unglimpsed in his entire filmography.
+A trait reserved for filmmakers like Ron Howard or Steven Spielberg; maestros interested in preserving the image of a golden period in their memories, but not Fincher.
 He, the shit-stirrer who kicked the hornet’s nest with FIGHT CLUB, couldn’t possibly sink to such saccharine depths.

 And yet, MANK is reverent toward the boozy Quijote-like writer, who at all costs tilts at the windmills alone.